 But you also shouldn’t skip over this part—and remember it might be more important in some parts of the world than others.
 For example, there may be more cultural differences between the US and Japan than between the US and Canada.

-When looking to localize your messaging and marketing materials, you want to focus on:
+When looking to localize your content, you want to focus on:

 The whole idea of localization is that your new customer doesn’t feel like your site is out of place or “foreign” at all—it should be tailored to them.
 It might be a matter of altering product shot backgrounds, or making sure models are representative of your target demographic in any given location.